 - Detect false assumptions or unrealistic expectations through vendors’ feedback

-- Determine which part of the project is better suited for the internal team
+- Determine which part of the project is best suits the internal team

 - Create competition between suppliers